elliott-king/creepy-tracker/README.md

   2. Fingerprinting the user's browser using various methods

 ## Try it out
 Spin up using `rails s` (make sure to `bundle install` and `rails db:create && rails db:migrate`).
 Take a look at `users_controller.rb` and put some byebugs in different places.
 You can look through the commits for what I have added.
-Currently, I have only connected Google's [gtag](https://developers.google.com/analytics/devguides/collection/gtagjs).
+Currently, my only 3rd-party tracker is Google's [gtag](https://developers.google.com/analytics/devguides/collection/gtagjs).

-The js file will print out all of your cookies to console.
-In rails, you can use `byebug` and `users_controller#google_tags` to see the gtag cookies.
+The js file (`main.js`) will print out all of your cookies to console.
+In rails, you can use `byebug` with `users_controller#google_tags` to see the gtag cookies.
+Note that the page needs to first submit a POST request to `/create` before you will get anything in rails.

 ## Notes
 For the browser fingerprinting, I tried to follow EFF's [panopticlick method](https://panopticlick.eff.org/static/browser-uniqueness.pdf).
 There are a few differences, though, for the sake of simplicity: